Judith Butler: Political activism

 Much of Butler's early political activism centered around queer and feminist issues, and they served, for a period of time, as the chair of the board of the International Gay and Lesbian Human Rights Commission.
 Over the years, Butler has been particularly active in the gay and lesbian rights, feminist, and anti-war movements.
-They have also written and spoken out on issues ranging from affirmative action and gay marriage to the wars in Iraq and Afghanistan, and the prisoners detained at Guantanamo Bay.
-More recently, Butler has been active in the Occupy movement and has publicly expressed support for a version of the 2005 BDS (Boycott, Divestment and Sanctions) campaign against Israel.
+They have also written and spoken out on issues ranging from affirmative action and gay marriage to the wars in Iraq and Afghanistan and the prisoners detained at Guantanamo Bay.
+More recently, Butler has been active in the Occupy movement and has publicly expressed support for a version of the 2005 Boycott, Divestment and Sanctions (BDS) campaign against Israel.

-They emphasize that Israel does not, and should not, be taken to represent all Jews or Jewish opinion.
-Butler has criticized some forms of Zionism for weaponizing the victimhood role.
-Butler states that this weaponization can result in widespread misuse of the accusation "antisemitism", which may in fact trivialize the accusation's gravity and weight.
+They emphasize that Israel as a state does not, and should not, be taken to represent all Jews or Jewish opinions.
+Butler is an outspoken critic of many aspects of contemporary Israel's actions and has criticized some forms of Zionism.
+Butler has been variously identified as post-Zionist and anti-Zionist but is reluctant to embrace such labels, saying in 2013, "I prefer to [provide] a story rather than a category.
+I come from a strong zionist community in the [United States], and became critical of zionism starting in my early twenties....
+I am now working for what can only be called a post-zionist vision at this point in history.
+Perhaps at another point in history, I would be called a zionist, or even call myself that."

+Butler argues that, though antisemitism has been rising, there is a danger that Jews are seen as "presumptive victims", leading to widespread misuse of accusations of antisemitism, which may in fact trivialize the accusation's gravity and weight.